 Celebrating the LGBTQ+ community's history in Boulder and the city's commitment to protecting all community members against discrimination.

-The City of Boulder is committed to celebrating and ensuring the fair treatment of all community members, including our lesbian, gay, bisexual, transgender and queer (LGBTQ+) residents, workers and visitors.
+The City of Boulder is committed to celebrating and ensuring the fair treatment of all community members, including our lesbian, gay, bisexual, transgender and queer (LGBTQ+) residents, workers, visitors and students.

 Over 50 Years of LGBTQ+ History in Boulder

-In the early 1970s, the city's progressive atmosphere laid the foundation for the emergence of LGBTQ+ organizations and events.
+In the early 1970s, national movements and the city's progressive atmosphere laid the foundation for the emergence of local LGBTQ+ organizations and events.
 Local activists and community members began organizing gatherings and discussions, providing safe spaces for individuals to explore and express their identities.

 Notable milestones in the LGBTQ+ movement in Boulder include: